Straight-ticket voting: North Carolina

 North Carolina had an option for voting "straight party" (using the term from an NC ballot) that did not include a vote for the President and Vice President of the United States, through the 2012 elections.
 A voter ID law enacted in 2013 abolished all straight-ticket voting in the state, and went into effect in 2014.
 The bill eliminating it was HB 589.

 Under the former system, North Carolina made separate selections for the President/Vice President and the straight-party option.
 This idiosyncrasy on the North Carolina ballot was described by some as "a ballot flaw," potentially resulting in voters failing to cast a vote for President and Vice President when doing so was their intent.
 It was introduced in the 1960s to shore up Democrats at the state level as Republicans were gaining strength at the national level.
 In the 2000 presidential election, there was a 3.15% "undervote" (i.e. (total voter turnout - total votes for President and Vice President) / total voter turnout); in the 2004 presidential election, there was a 2.57% undervote.
 This means that in raw numbers, more than 92,000 North Carolina voters in the 2000 election turned out to vote but did not vote for president; similarly, in 2004, more than 75,000 North Carolina voters turned out to vote but not vote for president.

 Pennsylvania

 Pennsylvania repealed its straight-ticket option in 2019.
 The repeal went into effect in 2020.

+Rhode Island

+Rhode Island passed HB 8072 in 2014, which abolished straight-ticket voting, which became effective in 2015.

+South Dakota

+South Dakota abolished its straight-ticket option in 1996.

 Texas

-On June 1, 2017, Governor Greg Abbott signed into law House Bill 25, which eliminates the straight-ticket voting option in Texas for all races beginning in 2020.
+On June 1, 2017, Governor Greg Abbott signed into law House Bill 25, which eliminated the straight-ticket voting option in Texas for all races beginning in 2020.